Dijets-Inc/dips/DIP0/General-DIP-Template.md

 - A description of what the Dijets Improvement Proposal (DIP) is focused on.
 Suggest 100 words max.

-## Component Summary
+## Module Summary

-- A description of the purpose of each component in the DIP .
-Suggest 30 words max per component.
+- A description of the purpose of each module in the DIP .
+Suggest 30 words max per module.

 ## Motivation